-According to Dr Wong, laser treatments are currently the only safe and efficient way to remove pigments from botched embroidery procedures.
+According to Dr Wong, laser treatments are currently the only safe and efficient way to remove pigments from botched eyebrow embroidery removal procedures.
 The aim is to remove up to 90 to 95 per cent of the tattoo, said Dr Chua.

 In general, the more often skin is exposed to lasers, the higher the chance of it affecting the hair follicles, causing hair loss.
 “But patients opting for eyebrow embroidery laser removal do not need to fear hair loss, as it does not require as many and frequent sessions compared to treatments for skin rejuvenation, for instance,” said Dr Wong.